The Truth About Foam Rolling Lower Back (It's Complicated)

 Most lower back pain doesn't originate in the lower back.
 Wild, right?

-Tight hip flexors pull your pelvis forward.
-Locked-up glutes change how you move.
+Tight hip flexors pull your pelvis.
+Locked-up glutes change move.
 Stiff thoracic spine forces your lumbar region to compensate.
 When you foam roll your lower back directly, you're often addressing the symptom while ignoring the cause.

 Worse, aggressive rolling your lower back can trigger protective muscle spasms.
 Your body interprets that pressure on unprotected vertebrae as a threat.
 The muscles clamp down harder.
 You end up more uncomfortable than when you started.